 Can I run my business from my storage unit?

-Your licence agreement allows you to come to drop off and pick up items from your storage unit at any time.
+Your licence agreement allows you to come to drop off and pick up items from your storage unit at any time during the sites operational hours.
 There are no services provided on site such as electricity, water or toilet facilities, and you cannot use the site or your storage unit to actually run your business from, or be actively working within your storage unit on site.

 What are my responsibilities?

+Never post pictures of the site or the contents you are storing on soical media, as they may attract unwanted attention.
 Other than ensuring your payments are received correctly, you simply need to ensure that you access the site and use your storage in a responsible manner that does not impact negatively on other users or the sites environment and good running.
-Additionally you must ensure automatic payment for your storage s setup and maintained.
+Additionally you must ensure automatic payment for your storage is setup and maintained.
 When your wish to terminate your storage agreement you leave your units clean, empty and undamaged.

 Will the contents of my unit stay dry and safe from bad weather?